The Pop Group: Influence and legacy

-Despite their lack of commercial success, their music inspired and influenced many bands and artists that followed them.
-They are cited as an influence by artists and bands like Minutemen, Primal Scream, Sonic Youth, Steve Albini of Big Black, Trent Reznor of Nine Inch Nails and Massive Attack.
+The Pop Group's music inspired and influenced many bands and artists that followed them.
+Minutemen and fIREHOSE bassist Mike Watt has stated that Pop Group had an incredible influence on the Minutemen — incredible.
+Here's some guys that took Captain Beefheart and mixed it with Parliament-Funkadelic.
+For us (...) that was a mindblow, because we're comin' from arena rock.
+We thought there were these strict rules about music and stuff.
+Pop Group?
+They blew that all the way for us.
+You had permission to let the freak flag fuckin' fly.
+That's what they said to us.
+It was a really important band.
+Primal Scream, Sonic Youth, Steve Albini of Big Black, A Certain Ratio, JG Thirlwell, Trent Reznor of Nine Inch Nails and Massive Attack, have also cited the Pop Group as an influence.

-The Australian artist Nick Cave attended a gig of the Pop Group and was so inspired by their performance, he stated that: "...It was one of those moments we just feel the cogs of your mind shift and your life is going to be irreversibly change forever."
+The Australian artist Nick Cave attended a gig of the Pop Group and was so inspired by their performance, he stated that: "...It was one of those moments we just feel the cogs of your mind shift and your life is going to be irreversibly changed forever."
 David J of Bauhaus named the group as one of the "few bands on the [post-punk] scene at the time to whom we related".
 American artist St. Vincent performed a cover of "She Is Beyond Good And Evil" on Late Night With Jimmy Fallon.
 The song also was a regular on her Strange Mercy Tour.

-Outside of music, The Simpsons creator Matt Groening, is a fan of the band and instigated their return when he invited them to reform for All Tomorrow’s Parties in 2010.
+Outside of music, The Simpsons creator Matt Groening, is a fan of the band and instigated their return when he invited them to reform for All Tomorrow's Parties in 2010.